 In this Programme, a student has to complete 12 days of social service.
 This has to be completed in the first four semesters; 3 days in each semester.
 For the regular Programme the student has to work in a Panchayath or Local body or in a hospital/ poor home or old age home or in a Pain & palliative centre or any social work assigned by the College authorities.
 Students who engage in College Union activities and participate in sports and cultural activities in Zonal level have to undergo only 6 days of CUSSP during the entire programme.
-The wholedocuments regarding the student should be kept in the college and the Principal should give a Certificate for the same.
+The whole documents regarding the student should be kept in the college and the Principal should give a Certificate for the same.
 The list of students (successfully completed the programme) must be sent to the University before the commencement of the fifth semester examinations.
 A College level Coordinator and a Department level Co-ordinator shall be appointed for the smooth conduct of the programme

-17. CourseCode
+17. Course Code

-As already stated, the UG programme shall include five types of courses, viz; Common Courses (Code A), Core courses (Code B), Complementary courses (Code C), Open Course (Code D) and Audit courses (Code E).Each course shall have a unique alphanumeric code number, which includes abbreviation of the subject in three letters, the semester number (1 to 6) in which the course is offered, the code of the course (A to E) and the serial number of the course (01,02 .....).
+As already stated, the UG programme shall include five types of courses, viz; Common Courses (Code A), Core courses (Code B), Complementary courses (Code C), Open Course (Code D) and Audit courses (Code E).
+Each course shall have a unique alphanumeric code number, which includes abbreviation of the subject in three letters, the semester number (1 to 6) in which the course is offered, the code of the course (A to E) and the serial number of the course (01,02).
 The course code will be centrally generated by the university.
 For example: ENG2A03 represents a common course of serial number 03 offered in the second semester and ECO2B02 representing second semester Core course 2 in Economics programme.
-The four variants of UG Economics programme of University of Calicut have different subject code as given here under:

 Sl.No.
-Programe(s) Subject code of Core Course

-1 BA Economics programmes ECO
+Programe Subject code of Core Course 1 BA Economics programme ECO

-2 BA Development Economics DEC

-3 BA Economics with Foreign Trade EFT

-4 BA Economics with Islamic Finance EIF